brianyaklin/brianyaklin.github.io/_posts/2021-03-10-base64-encoding-http-basic-auth.md

 ## What is base64 encoding?

 There are quite a few articles out there, but the one that I found on [Stack Abuse explained it](https://stackabuse.com/encoding-and-decoding-base64-strings-in-python/) quite well and simply enough.
+I encourage you to read the article to gain a better understand.
 The main highlights on base64:

 - It's a conversion between bytes and ASCII characters
-- There are 64 characters represented in total
+- There are 64 characters represented in total (26 Uppercase, 26 Lowercase, 10 numbers, and + and / characters)
 - Important: base64 is not an encryption algorithm as it can be easily reversed, so should not be used for security purposes

 ## Using base64 with HTTP Basic Auth